US productivity drops sharp 2.5% in Q1 as labor costs rise

-WASHINGTON (AP) — U.S. productivity fell a sharp 2.5% in the first three months of this year as labor costs jumped 4.8%.
+WASHINGTON (AP) — U.S. productivity fell a sharp 2.5% in the first three months of this year, the biggest decline since 2015, as labor costs jumped 4.8%.

-The Labor Department reported Thursday that the decline in productivity, the amount of output per hour of work, followed a 1.2% gain in the fourth quarter of last year.
+The Labor Department reported Thursday that the decline in productivity, the amount of output per hour of work, was the sharpest drop since a 2.9% decline in the final quarter of 2015.
+Productivity had risen 1.2% in the fourth quarter of last year.

 The 4.8% increase in labor costs followed a tiny 0.9% gain in the fourth quarter and was the largest quarterly gain since a 5.7% rise in the first quarter of 2019.